-The Board monitors the mix of specific experience, qualifications and skills of its directors in order to assure that the Board, as a whole, has the necessary tools to perform its oversight function effectively in light of the company's business and structure.
-While the Board does not have a formal diversity policy, the Board believes that fostering an inclusive culture, which welcomes differing perspectives, backgrounds and beliefs, enables us to provide the best-in-class advice to our clients.
+Our Board monitors the mix of specific experience, qualifications and skills of its directors in order to ensure that our Board, as a whole, has the necessary tools to perform its oversight function effectively in light of our company's business and structure.
+As a result, our Board does not have a formal diversity policy.

-The Nominating/Corporate Governance Committee is responsible for reviewing the qualifications of potential director candidates and recommending to the Board those candidates to be nominated for election to the Board.
-When considering director candidates, the Nominating/Corporate Governance Committee seeks individuals with backgrounds and qualities that, when combined with those of the company's incumbent directors, provide a blend of skills and experience to further enhance the effectiveness of the Board.
-More specifically, the Nominating/Corporate Governance Committee considers:
+Our Nominating/Corporate Governance Committee is responsible for reviewing the qualifications of potential director candidates and recommending to our Board those candidates to be nominated for election to our Board.
+When recruiting director candidates, our Nominating/Corporate Governance Committee seeks individuals with backgrounds and qualities that, when combined with those of our company's incumbent directors, provide a blend of skills and experience to further enhance the effectiveness of our Board.
+More specifically, our Nominating/Corporate Governance Committee evaluates:

-Individual qualifications, including:
+Individual considerations: